cst316/spring16project-io/README.md

 Enjoy!
 Dr. Gary

-Testing commit messages to slack via git commits
-First test didn't work, trying again
+Changed git app in slack to commit to #random channel